SolaceProducts/solace-spring-boot/solace-spring-boot-starters/solace-java-spring-boot-starter/README.md

 The releases from this project are hosted in [Maven Central](//mvnrepository.com/artifact/com.solace.spring.boot/solace-java-spring-boot-starter).

-The easiest way to get started is to include the `solace-java-spring-boot-starter` (or `solace-spring-boot-starter`) in your application.
+The easiest way to get started is to include the `solace-java-spring-boot-starter` in your application.
 For an examples see the [Java Sample App](../../solace-spring-boot-samples/solace-java-sample-app) in this project.

 Here is how to include the latest spring boot starter in your project using Gradle and Maven.
 You can also add a specific version from [Maven Central](//mvnrepository.com/artifact/com.solace.spring.boot/solace-java-spring-boot-starter ).
 Note that you'll need to include version 3.1.0 or later to use Spring Boot release 2.x.